Eduardo-debug101/CSC222GroupProjects/src/mod5quizCirrus/readme.txt

 Comments:
 10/27/22 - I have done some work on PlayCards and PlayerNotDone.
 Currently, there is a problem with how the hand is being printed out.
 Please change my code if needed.
+10/31/22 - Created UML diagram.
+Started working on driver output.
+11/1/22:
+ Renamed PlayerNotDone to Player.
+ Removed commented code in PlayCards.
+ Fixed formatting of code in PlayCards and Player.
+ Added overallWinner method in PlayCards which determines overall winner Added getNextCard method in Player which gets a card with a specific index Note - I'm thinking about adding an extra round for a tiebreaker.
+ Also, I'm thinking about transferring some methods from PlayCards to a new blueprint class named Game to clean up the main driver.

 Cara Eskew:
 Comments: